Adamm00/IPSet_ASUS/README.md

 - The latest generated blacklist totals and inbound/outbound packet counters.
 - Daily block activity and the main CLI top-10 statistics as charts or tables.
+- Block History queries retained events in pages of 100, with period, category, IPv4/CIDR, protocol and port filters.
+Each event expands to show packet details.
+Export CSV includes up to the newest 1,000 matching events, with a notice when more matches exist.
+- History trends show category totals for Today, seven days or 90 days.
+IP, protocol and port filters apply to detailed events only.
+Gaps indicate no recorded bucket, not confirmed zero traffic.
+Pagination keeps the original query window; Refresh History collects pending records and starts a new view.
 - IP details including ban reason, country, associated domains, AlienVault OTX, and SpeedGuide links where applicable.
 - Background statistics refresh without navigating away from the page.
 Every action waits for its matching worker result, and statistics also verify the chart payload belongs to that request.
 Busy or failed requests report an error and retain the existing charts.
 - Common Skynet settings with descriptions and documented defaults.
 - Threat-feed status, usable entry counts, last successful checks, content age, source toggles, manual refresh, and feed URL additions/removals.
 Use Template replaces the saved selection with the default or custom filter list after confirmation.
 - Country blocking with country selection and removal.
 - Manual IP, range, domain and ASN ban, unban and whitelist management, including grouped imported lists.
+- Domain rules expand to show their retained resolved IPv4 addresses and whether the result is current or cached.
+Up to 64 addresses are displayed per rule, with copying and an explicit limit when more are retained.
+Opening these details performs no DNS lookup; Refresh Dynamic Rules updates the cached results.
 - Add Entries stages IPv4/CIDR entries with the comment currently entered.
 Staged tags show their saved comments; Apply Rules submits the complete batch together.
 Changing the comment field does not change previously staged entries.
 Re-adding a staged address updates its comment.
 - Permanent or preset temporary IPv4/CIDR bans, remaining lifetime, stable rule removal, and a dedicated Temporary filter.
-- Recent rule, source, country, IoT and settings activity is shown with its origin and outcome.
+- Activity History shows the latest 200 valid journal entries, ten per page, with category, result and text filters.
+Export CSV downloads all matching entries within that window, not just the visible page.
+Older retained entries remain in `events.log`.
 Country changes identify the countries added or removed, while source refreshes are recorded only when validated content changes.
+- Create Backup under Updates runs the same archive operation as `firewall debug backup`.
+Select a dated restore point to see its local creation time and size.
+Download Backup saves that point through an authenticated WebUI route.
+Restore Backup requires confirmation and restores the selected archive using the same validation and rollback as the CLI.
+Settings, rules, source caches and block history are replaced; current activity history is retained.
+Traffic may be interrupted briefly while rules are rebuilt.
+Backups that disable the WebUI must be restored through SSH.
+Only the latest three points are retained; download older points before creating more backups if you want to keep them.
+Archives contain private network data; keep downloaded copies somewhere safe.
 - IoT isolation with detected client, hostname, IPv4, MAC, online state, device list, port and protocol controls.
 - Copyable MAC addresses in blocked-device details when neighbour data is available.

 Empty or disabled data sections are collapsed or omitted where appropriate.
-Charts are generated from Skynet's stored logs, while blacklist totals and packet counters are captured during statistics generation.
-The page does not query the live firewall for every chart.
+Retained Block History remains accessible with packet logging disabled.
+Charts are generated from collected events, while blacklist totals and packet counters are captured during statistics generation.
+The page does not query the live firewall for every chart or download the complete history database.

 Temporary-rule controls are disabled until the router clock is synchronized.
 Expired rows are hidden immediately, while counters and settings refresh without rebuilding chart statistics.